List of English football transfers winter 2007–08

 This is a list of English football transfers for the 2007–08 winter transfer window.
 Only moves featuring at least one Premiership or Championship club are listed.

-The winter transfer window opened on 1 January 2008, although a few transfers will take place prior to that date; the first non-free non-loan move went through on 12 December 2007.
+The winter transfer window opened on 1 January 2008, although a few transfers took place prior to that date; the first non-free non-loan move went through on 12 December 2007.
 The window closed at midnight on 31 January.
 Players without a club may join one, either during or in between transfer windows.
 Clubs below Premiership level may also sign players on loan at any time.
 If need be, clubs may sign a goalkeeper on an emergency loan, if all others are unavailable.